-Most Cross & Associates case results are confidential and cannot be published, but the list of examples below provides a representative sample.
+Most Law Offices of Edward H. Cross’ case results are confidential and cannot be published, but the list of examples below provides a representative sample.

 - In 1997, the firm recovered over $600,000 in a government tort claim and property damage action against a municipality in San Bernardino County, California for a sewage flood that led to personal injuries caused by exposure to toxic mold.
 Other Defendants that made substantial contributions to the settlement included a water damage restoration company and the company hired to manage the city’s sewer and wastewater system.
 The Defendants alleged that the home was improperly constructed and that the Plaintiffs were poor housekeepers who failed to take reasonable steps to mitigate their damages.